rromanovsky/luhn-generator/README.md

 ## To Do

-- Tests
+- Add examples for CommonJS, AMD, Script tag
-- Add hash function support for `generate` function
+- Add page with examples
-- Page with examples
+- Add card number generation